 There was another among the gym’s notables who rode this rising tide.

-Pacheco’s book, Tales from the 5th Street Gym (University of Florida Press, 2010) captures both the history of the gym and essence of what it meant to fighters, including a troupe of talented Cuban pugs and their fellow exile fans, and other managers and trainers during the decades before its demolition in 1993.
+Pacheco’s book, Tales from the 5th Street Gym (University of Florida Press, 2010) captures both the history of the gym and essence of what it meant to fighters.
+Among them included a troupe of talented Cuban pugs, their fellow exile fans, and other managers and trainers during the decades before the gym's demolition in 1993.
 Several practitioners of the sweet science contributed to Pacheco’s compilation but he set the background and tone, providing context.
 His wife, Luisita Sevilla Pacheco, provided many of the photos.

 No, I never made it to that boxing mecca in South Beach, but reading the doctor’s tales was almost as good as climbing those stairs to boxing heaven.
 Sweet.
 Copyright © 2015.
 All rights reserved.
 Jane Feehan.

 Tags: Ferdie Pacheco, Angelo Dundee, Chris Dundee, Muhammad Ali, Miami Beach, 5th Street Gym, film researcher